ArnavJain2709/tradingProject/README.md

 ## 📄 License

-This project is for educational purposes only.
-Not affiliated with Trading 212.
+This project is for educational purposes only and demonstrates modern web development practices for trading applications.

 ## 🆘 Support